lcdm-uiuc/info490-sp16/Week2/lesson3.md

 ### Readings ###

+_Course Notebook_

+- Explore the course [Introduction to Logistic Regression][intro2lr] IPython Notebook on the course JupyterHub server.

+_Other Material_

 - [Logistic Regression][lr] by using Python.
 Note, they use older Python and IPython constructs (do not use %pylab, for example).
 - [Wikipedia article on Logistic Regression][wlog] through (at least) the Latent Variable Interpretation.